 Estate Tax Calculator

-Use this free estate tax calculator to estimate a rough federal estate tax amount from gross estate, deductions, prior taxable gifts, and the 2026 basic exclusion.
+Use this free estate tax calculator to screen a large estate against the 2026 federal basic exclusion using gross estate, deductions, spouse transfers, charitable bequests, and prior taxable gifts.

 All tools